erlerobot/erle_gitbook_networking/basics_first_steps_in_networking/basic_concepts.md

 C-255.255.255.0

-Related to networking and net-masks is the concept of the gateaway.It's an IP addess that defines the junction between the locas network and the external network.While the gateway IP address is a part of the local network such as the public Internet.
+Related to networking and net-masks is the concept of the **gateaway**:It's an IP address that defines the junction between the locas network and the external network.In other words,a gateway is a host that is connected to two or more physical networks simultaneously and is configured to switch packets between them While the gateway IP address is a part of the local network such as the public Internet.
 The gateway IP address is normally configures in the routing table for the local system, as defined by the route or `netstat -r `command.